Code0x58/easy-vuls/README.md

 ```

 Some host OSes don't need any preparation if you are don't mind providing vuls
-with root access on tem.
+with root access on them.

 See [`vuls prepare`](https://github.com/future-architect/vuls#usage-prepare)'s
 documentation for more information about preparing hosts.